humphd/sops-age/README.md

 ### `loadSopsFile(path, [sopsFileType])`

 Loads a SOPS file from the specified path.
-The `sopsFileType` parameter is optional and can be used to manually specify the file type (`env`, `ini`, `json`, `yaml`) when it can't be inferred from the file extension.
+The `sopsFileType` parameter is optional and can be used to manually specify the file type (`env`, `json`, `yaml`) when it can't be inferred from the file extension.

 ### `decrypt(sops, { secretKey: "AGE-key...", [keyPath] })`